 Birds of Hawaii, Part II

-Two species of noddy tern (noio) are common to the main Hawaiian Islands.
-Of the various species of aku birds, aku fishermen considered the noio the “true” aku bird.
-Whenever there was a flock of birds associated with a fish school, invariably the flock that included noio was associated with an aku school.
+Two species of noddy tern (noio) are common to the Main Hawaiian Islands.
+Of the various species of aku birds, aku fishermen considered the noio the “true” aku bird, because whenever there was a flock of birds associated with a fish school, invariably the flock that included noio was associated with an aku school.

-Fishermen with experience recognized the noio as the key bird indicating the exact location of the aku.
-The noio has a habit of hovering immediately above the aku, whereas other species of seabirds meander to and fro over the school and do not provide the fishermen clues to the exact location of the fish.
+Fishermen with experience recognized the noni as the key bird that indicates the exact location of the aku.
+The noni has a habit of hovering immediately above the aku, whereas other species of seabirds meander to and fro over the school and do not provide the fishermen clues to the exact location of the fish.

 The bird commonly referred to by fishermen by the name matori is primarily the wedged-tail shearwater.
 The wedge-tail shearwater is the most abundant seabird in Hawaii.
 Feeding characteristics of matori include the formation of floating rafts.
 The birds use this strategy to attract baitfish below them.

 The movements of the birds will also help you determine the best position.
 Matoris (shearwaters) will tend to “walk on the water” when the ahi are close to the surface feeding, and will swoop from side to side when the fish are down deep.
 Sooty terns will fly high when the fish are deep and will make a mad dash for the water when the fish are ready to bust.
 ‘Iwa (great frigate birds) and “whites” (boobies) will also make radical movements toward the water when they see the fish rising.
 If you can time your pass according to these signs, you’ll be in the right place at the right time.